maryrosecook/code-lauren/pages/naming-things.md

 draw-oval(250 200 30 40 "filled" "red")
 ```

-Notice how `200`, the description of how far down to draw an oval, appears twice.  `30`, the width of the ovals, appears twice.
+Notice how `200`, the description of how far the center of the oval is from the top of the screen, appears twice.  `30`, the width of the ovals, appears twice.
 The height appears twice, too.

 ### Name the distance from the top

-You could name the distance of the ovals from the top like this:
+Using the code below, you could name the distance of the center of the ovals from the top:

 ```
 top-dist: 200
 ```

-Then you could use the name in place of the distance.
+Then you could use the name in place of the distances.

 Let's do that.
 Delete all the code on the left.
 Type in this code: